jayblitz/genesis/README.md

 8. The Airdrop is ***UP UNTIL 31st DECEMBER***.
 The finalized list of airdrop receivers will be announced in our github! https://github.com/OwshenNetwork/genesis

 Merry Christmas and happy diving! :swimmer:
+Reach out to @Edemblinks on Twitter if you have any queries